Nafis Kamal

 Nafis Kamal (নাফিস কামাল) is a Bangladeshi singer and songwriter who began his career in Bangla music in the late 1990s.
 One of his early songs, "Ei Deshe Ek Shohor Chhilo - Elomelo," was broadcast in 1998 on the Bangladeshi television program Ityadi.
 His second album, Anubhobe Eka, was released in 2000.
 Following the release of these two albums, he took a break from music for some time.
-He later returned and released several singles, including Tumi Robe Nirobe (Rabindra Sangeet), Hrini Shomudro, Vetor Theke, Tumi Jokhon Ele, Shorone Ritwik, Ekhono Shei Pothe.
+He later returned and released several singles, including Tumi Robe Nirobe (Rabindra Sangeet), Hrini Shomudro, Vetor Theke, Tumi Jokhon Ele, Shorone Ritwik, and Ekhono Shei Pothe.

 Career

 Nafis Kamal was introduced to music at a young age.
 During his childhood, he attended Kendriyo Kochi Kachar Mela, where he began practicing vocal exercises.
 He later received formal training in both classical and contemporary music at the Nazrul Academy.
 Alongside his classical studies, he actively practiced and performed modern musical styles.